quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 server's transport parameters contained a version_information transport parameter with a Chosen Version set to 0x00000001 and an Other Version list containing exactly one version set to 0x00000001.
 This allows version negotiation to work with servers that only support QUIC version 1.
-Note that implementations which wish to use VN to negotiate versions other than QUIC version 1 will need to implement this draft.
+Note that implementations which wish to use version negotiation to negotiate versions other than QUIC version 1 will need to implement this draft.

 # Security Considerations